vyrjana/pyimpspec/documentation/data-set.md

 - `mask`: A mapping of integer indices to boolean values where a value of True means that the data point is to be omitted.
 - `path`: The path to the file that has been parsed to generate this DataSet instance.
 - `label`: The label assigned to this DataSet instance.
-- `uuid`: The universivally unique identifier assigned to this DataSet instance.
+- `uuid`: The universally unique identifier assigned to this DataSet instance.
 If empty, then one will be automatically assigned.